fabienmata/tidymodels/rmd.md

 -   step\_relevel : used to change the level of the binary outcome variable.
-By default, when importing the data, the event level is set to bad.
-Which is not really a problem but compromised the interpretation of the metrics, thus the change.
+By default, when importing the data, the event level is set to ‘bad’.
+We want the event to be ‘good’ for a better interpretability.

--   step\_unknown : used to set na values to a new level in the concerned factor.
+-   step\_unknown : used to set na values to a new level in the affected factor variable.

 -   step\_normalize : self explanatory name.

 -   step\_dummy : one-hot encoding dropping the reference level.

--   step\_smote : data augmentation for the outcome : the rare event
-    level, which is the level ‘bad’.
-The data is augmented so that there are the same number of each outcome in the training dataset before modeling.
+-   step\_smote : data augmentation for the outcome.
+In our outcome variable, the ‘bad’ level is underrepresented.
+The data is augmented so that there are the same number of entries for each levels in the training dataset before modeling.

 ``` r
 risk_rec <- recipe(Risk ~., data = risk_training) %>%